 In Glenwood Healthcare, 24.45% of Patients use Anti-Anxiety Medication

 This tells you the percentage of residents given antianxiety drugs.
 Antianxiety drugs are administered to patients experiencing depression and anxiety.

 Managing Depression Among Residents

-This is a measure of the percentage of long-term care patients showing depressive symptoms.
+This datapoint measures the percent of long-term patients exhibiting depressive symptoms.

 Appropriate Vaccine Usage

 In Glenwood Healthcare, 86.07% of Patients

 This is the percentage of patients that have received the pneumonia and flu vaccines.
 Higher vaccination rates should be standard at this point.

 This tells you the percentage of patients that needed increased assistance with activities of daily living over time.
 High levels of dependence on staff for assistance with activities of daily living may be a sign of the decline of a patient's well-being.

 In Glenwood Healthcare, 13.34% Percentage of Residents